igrega348/neural_xray/README.md

 The acquisition of a tomogram requires the collection of many (~3000) projections and subsequent tomographic reconstruction.
 The exposure time in a lab-based X-CT system is on the order of 1 second, therefore tomogram acquisition takes about 1 hour (which has to be repeated at every deformation stage).
 Due to the number of projections needed for conventional tomographic reconstruction, it has not been posible to obtain 3d reconstruction of _dynamic, high-speed_ deformations.
-In this work we address this limitation by developing a framework based on neural rendering in which we combine high-fidelity X-CT obtained at the start and end of deformation with few (two) simultaneous projections taken during deformation to obtain a full 3d spatio-temporal reconstruction.
+In this work we address this limitation by developing a framework based on neural rendering in which we combine high-fidelity X-CT obtained at the start and end of deformation with few simultaneous projections taken during deformation to obtain a full 3d spatio-temporal reconstruction.

 ![Illustration of framework](https://github.com/user-attachments/assets/4cbde9e6-7c46-479d-ac39-bfd2c9b29999)
 _Illustration of the framework._